Yeesookyung: Artistic biography

-In 2005, she used cinnabar, a red mineral pigment used to make talismans and Buddhist paintings.
+In 2005, Yeesookyung made a series of 12 drawings titled Breeding Drawing (2005).
+Each piece was created using cinnabar, a red mineral pigment used to make talismans and Buddhist paintings.
+The paintings conjured the story of Princess Bari, who was cast away by the King, since her mother, the queen, only gave birth to daughters.
 Her pieces featured the delicate line drawings of the female body holding white vases.
 The drawing first began with one woman and then through a repetitious process of filling up the paper in a symmetrical manner, she finished the drawing with a proliferation of female figures and white vases decorated with blue patterns.
-12 pieces were created in this manner and it conjured the story of Princess Bari, who was cast away by the King since her mother, the queen, only gave birth to daughters.
 Bari eventually saves the King and Queen from a fatal illness by finding a magic elixir in the realm of the dead.
 Princess Bari is seen as the mother of Korean shamans.
-Like Buddhist monks, when Yee draws, she breaks down boundaries in the external world to practice transcendence.
+Like Buddhist monks, when Yeesookyung draws, she breaks down boundaries in the external world to practice transcendence.

-In the artist's Flame series, started in 2008, she uses drawing to explore bodily expression on a flat plane.
+In the artist's Flame series (2008-ongoing), she uses drawing to explore bodily expression on a flat plane.
 Thin lines that unfurl over the page index the body in motion and also the rhizomatic nature of an idea.
 Her drawing practice is sort of religious act that offers her a meditative space and the images she creates evoke Buddhist paintings of the cosmos.
-The ancient syle of her drawings are inspired by Goguryeo cave paintings.
+The ancient style of her drawings is inspired by Goguryeo cave paintings.
 The undulating forms within her Flame series seem to have no start or end, thus communicating the idea that the self is always inextricably tied with all parts of space and the universe.
-The Very Best Statue series is Yee's ongoing project she started in 2008.
+The Very Best Statue series is Yeesookyung's ongoing project she started in 2008.
 This project had a participatory element where local residents of Echigo Tsumari, Japan and Anyang, Korea were given a survey to choose which body parts of Confucius, Lao Tzu, Mary, Jesus, Buddha, Mohammed, and Ganesh would be best for a sculpture.
 These religious founder's body parts were “sacrificed” and shed their unique corporeal formations to become the ultimate “other.”
 These figures were also chosen since they dedicated their lives to helping people transcend from the self into the “true” universal self, where no distinctions can be made.
 This democratic process of using surveys also erases the hand and will of the artist, further breaking down Yee's sense of self.
 It is telling that body parts of Jesus and Buddha are among the most frequently used in her Very Best Statue series.